Caldarie/flutter_tflite_audio/README.md

 This plugin allows you to use tflite to make audio/speech classifications.
 Supports iOS and Android.
 The plugin can support two types of models:

 1. **(Beginner)** If you are new to machine learning, this package supports audio models from [Google Teachable Machine](https://teachablemachine.withgoogle.com/train/audio), which requires little ML knowledge and coding.
-This model uses raw audio  **float32[1, 44032]** as the input.
+This model uses only one input, i.e.  **float32[1, 44032]** for raw audio.

 2. **(Advanced)** Also supports models with decoded wave inputs.
 If you want to code your own model, use the [Tutorial here](https://www.tensorflow.org/tutorials/audio/simple_audio) as a guide.
 This model uses decodedwav, which uses two inputs. **float32[recording_length, 1]** for raw audio data and **int32[1]** as the sample rate